sukruthganesh/exercise_5/README.md

   [1 point]
 - Default usernames, passwords, and room names are set automatically.
-Implement three API endpoints that accept and return JSON and that allow a user to change their username, their password, and the name of the room they are in.
-[1 point]
+Implement three API endpoints that accept and return JSON and that allow a user to change their username, their password, and the name of the room they are in, and update the front end to use them.[1 point]
 - Javascript code that uses `fetch` to allow a user to update their username or password without reloading the page.
 [1 point]
 - Javascript code that uses `fetch` to allow a user to update the name of a room